oteri1337/ehub/README.md

 # main stuff

+refresh chat list alot

+optimistic image and document send

-notification takes you to page in app
+notification takes you to page in app for forum and events

 group notifications on android